51Degrees/documentation/src/concepts/flowelements/flowelement.md

 Each **element** can only make use of certain items of @evidence during processing.
 In the **age element** example above, it expects a date of birth to be present in the @evidence.

-The items of @evidence which an **element** can make use of is exposed via an @evidencekeyfilter.
+The items of @evidence which an **element** can make use of are exposed via an @evidencekeyfilter.
 This is also available in an aggregated form from the parent @Pipeline.
 (This would be equivalent to combining the @evidencekeyfilter from each **element** of the @pipeline individually).